diginsight/telemetry/README.md

 - [HOWTO - Use Diginsight Samples.md](<articles/04.
 HowTo Use Diginsight Samples/HOWTO - Use Diginsight Samples.md>): explores how we can use diginsight samples to test and understand integration of Diginsight telemetry in our own projects.

+Diginsight v3 is coming, get a look to:

+- [Introduction to Diginsight v3.md](<articles/10.
+Introduction to Diginsight v3/Introduction to Diginsight v3.md>): explores how we can use diginsight samples to test and understand integration of Diginsight telemetry in our own projects.

 <br><br>

 # GETTING STARTED